andsontan/xpiks/src/testcases/manual_testcases.md

 * replace, multireplace
 * spellchecking in multiple edit and one-item edit dialogs

+## Autocomplete

+* autocomplete in a normal place, too close to the border/bottom
+* autocomplete in the edit artwork vertical/horizontal, combined edit (in the top/bottom)
+* stocks autocomplete in Upload dialog
+* selecting item, scrolling, clicking with a mouse

 ## Warnings

 * empty fields
 * non-empty fields
+* changing metadata changes warnings flag

 ## Upload